mono-sgwc/SCP-FC/README.md

 # SCP-FC
 The Official GitHub Repo of the game SCP: Foundation Chronicles.
-Mainly used as Wiki.
+Mainly used as Beta Wiki.